fatihtatoglu/fatihtatoglu.github.io/src/content/en/post/technical notes/hyper-v-linux-mint-setup.md

 git config --global tag.gpgSign true
 ```

 The first two lines of the above command are a necessity for Git, and the other lines are my recommendations.
-Don’t forget to adjust the values according to yourself.
+Don't forget to adjust the values according to yourself.

 ```bash
 gpg --full-generate-key